We love beach weddings!

 WEST BEACH – Laguna Beach

 West Beach is gorgeous too!
 It has the same drawbacks as Table Rock Beach.
-It’s the main gay beach in Laguna, so if you go at 1pm on a sunny Saturday afternoon, you will see the most attractive and buff young men playing volleyball in black speedos.
+It’s the main gay beach in Laguna, so if you go to the north end of the beach at 1 pm on a sunny Saturday afternoon, you will see the most attractive and buff young men playing volleyball in black speedos.

 TREASURE ISLAND / BEACHES BELOW THE MONTAGE HOTEL

-There is a pay public parking lot just south of the Montage, beach side of PCH.
-Beautiful walkways and gardens, and stairs going down to pretty beach.
+There is a pay public parking lot just south of the Montage, beachside of PCH.
+Beautiful walkways and gardens, and stairs going down to a pretty beach.
 There are bathrooms here too!

 However, I received a letter from the City of Laguna Beach telling us NOT to have weddings there!